Albinosses/Weather-Dashboard/README.md

 # Starting Application

+## Recuired Node.js v20.17.0 installed on your machine

 In order to start this application, open terminal in root folder and enter these commands:

 ### `npm install`